 The Alexander Technique is fundamentally different to other therapies in that it's not strictly speaking a therapy at all.
 It's therapeutic benefits are well documented but what sets it apart is that it's truly educational.
 It essentially shows you how to stop hurting yourself with unconscious patterns of movement, and muscular and mental tension.
-You can think of it as a self care skill that puts you in the driving seat to actively take responsibility for your own health and well being, as well as improving your performance in sporting activities or playing a musical instrument.
+You can think of it as a self care skill that puts you in the driving seat to actively take responsibility for your own health and well being, as well as improving your performance in sporting activities, playing a musical instrument and other hobbies.

 The majority of musculoskeletal issues are down to the way we use ourselves.
 In fact, 100% of Repetitive Strain Injuries, almost by definition, are self inflicted injuries.
 It's not so much what you do, but how you do it, the quality you bring to the repetitive movement.
 And acclaimed spinal neurosurgeon Jack Stern MD thinks that 97% of all back pain sufferers can benefit from the Alexander Technique, helping them to change the way they use themselves.
 He recommends it for his own patients and uses it personally for himself to help with the rigours of having to bend over while performing long hours of surgery.

 Old injuries are often hindered from fully healing due to the way we hold tension, and the protection mechanisms we put in place (i.e. tension) for an acute injury often turn into secondary issues later on when we habituate that tension pattern beyond it's initial useful period.